Genomics-CRT/Data-Science-For-Life-Science/Introduction_to_R/Part_1/Document_R_Syntax.md

 [1] 12
 ```

-Now when we add a comment to the line `i <- i +2`, the for loop prints each number from 1-10:
+Now when we add a comment before code at start of line 2, the line is deactivated and the loop no longer adds 2 to `i`:
 ```R
 for(i in seq(1:10)){
 #  i <- i + 2